writethedocs/www/docs/news/announcing-keynotes-sponsors-reminder.md

 ## Announcing Keynotes, Initial Sponsors, and a CFP Reminder

-The conference is three months away, so I hope you're getting ready!
+The conference is a little less than three months away, so I hope you're getting ready!

 The Early Bird tickets have sold out,